How to visit Buckingham Palace in 2025

 Types of tours and available dates do change, due to events and workings of the Palace, so check their website for updates or you can subscribe to the RCT’s email newsletter to see “what’s on”.

-Booking in advance is recommended, but the RCT doesn’t always make dates available that far ahead; usually they announce one season at a time.
-So if you have your eye on specific dates in the future, I think subscribing to the newsletter - at least until your trip - is the best way to be informed of when the dates for each season is announced.
+Booking in advance is necessary, but the RCT doesn’t always make dates available that far ahead; usually, they announce one season at a time.
+So if you have your eye on specific dates in the future, I think subscribing to the newsletter - at least until your trip - is the best way to be informed of when the dates for each season are announced.

-• Exclusive Guided State Rooms Tour of Buckingham Palace
+Taking the Exclusive Guided Tour of Buckingham Palace

 We were charmed by the warm welcome we received at the Palace; the staff truly made you feel like a special guest.
 We started the tour seated with the other visitors chatting with the tour guide.